The following is an abbreviated version of my CV.

 - 2010 – Joseph-Armand Bombardier Canadian Graduate Scholarship, Social Sciences and Humanities Research Council of Canada (SSHRC), $17,500

-- “Grief, Phantoms, and Re-membering Loss” (Revised & Resubmitted to the Journal of Speculative Philosophy).
+- “Grief, Phantoms, and Re-membering Loss” Forthcoming in the Journal of Speculative Philosophy.

 - Review of Plant-Thinking: A Philosophy of Vegetal Life, by Michael Marder.
 Dialogue: Canadian Philosophical Review 53:4 (December 2014): 775-777.
 Print.

 - Review of Understanding Criminal Justice: A Critical Introduction, by Azrini Wahidin and Nicola Carr.
 Dialogue: Canadian Philosophical Review 53:2 (June 2014): 373-387.
 Print.

 - Review of The Ethics of Species: An Introduction, by Ronald L. Sandler.
 Dialogue: Canadian Philosophical Review 52:4 (December 2013): 822-824.
 Print.

 - Translation of Antonio Lamarra.
 “Genetic Context and Initial Reception of Leibniz’s Monadologie.
 Leibniz, Wolff and the Doctrine of Pre-established Harmony.”
 Forthcoming in Leibniz Review Vol. 28 (2020).

 - with Elena Bartolini.
 Translation of Claudia Baracchi.
 Friendship.
 Under review.

 Conference Presentations (Refereed)

 - “Grief, Phantoms, and Re-membering Loss,” 58th meeting of the Society for Phenomenology and Existential Philosophy (SPEP), Pittsburgh, PA, November 2019.